Drumcondra railway station

 Drumcondra is a railway station on the Dublin Connolly to Longford and Grand Canal Dock to Newbridge commuter services.
 Almost all Sligo and Longford to Dublin services stop at Drumcondra.

 It serves Drumcondra, Dublin, Ireland and is the nearest railway station for Croke Park and Tolka Park sports venues.

 It is elevated with just the entrance on the main Drumcondra road.

 The ticket office is open from 07:00 AM to 23:30 PM, Monday to Sunday.

-Directly outside station is a bus stop with connections to Dublin Airport and Swords (Dublin Bus stop 17).

 History

 The station initially opened on 1 April 1901, but closed on 1 December 1910, with the termination of Kingsbridge (now Heuston Station) to Amiens Street (now Connolly Station) services.
 Part of the original building was demolished in late 1918.

 It reopened on 2 March 1998 as a station on the Maynooth/Longford commuter line.

+Services

+Train Services

+Drumcondra Station has range of services.
+These include Connolly-Sligo Intercity trains, Connolly-Longford and Maynooth commuter trains and Grand Canal Dock-Newbridge/Hazelhatch commuter services routes.
+The Sligo Intercity trains operate on a bi-hourly schedule on weekdays, providing connectivity to all stations en route to Sligo, excluding Leixlip Louisa Bridge.
+Connolly-Longford trains run approximately every 2–3 hours, while Maynooth services operate every 20–30 minutes.
+Grand Canal Dock-Newbridge/Hazelhatch trains maintain a 20–30-minute interval during peak hours.